haitruong-tech/g-sneaker-fe/README.md

 ## Edit after deadline (16:00 Friday 08 December, 2023)

-After deadline:
+After deadline, I've:
-- I've refactored the code to fix some "Lighthouse issues".
+- Refactored the code to fix some "Lighthouse issues".
-- Optimize images' size.
+- Optimized images' size.
-- Fix Jotai multiple instances warning.
+- Fixed Jotai multiple instances warning.
-- Fix `"Uncaught Error: Hydration failed because the initial UI does not match what was rendered on the server."`
+- Fixed `"Uncaught Error: Hydration failed because the initial UI does not match what was rendered on the server."`
-- Add semantic elements
+- Added semantic elements
+- Added aria attributes for accessibility